Uncountably many enumerations of well-quasi-ordered permutation classes: Introduction

 \begin{falseconjecture}[Vatter~{\cite[Conjecture 12.3.4]{vatter:permutation-cla:}}] A permutation class is strongly algebraic if and only if it is well-quasi-ordered. \end{falseconjecture}

-Theorem~\ref{thm-wqo-not-algebraic} shows that this conjecture is false, because there are too many wqo permutation classes with distinct enumerations for them all to have algebraic generating functions.
-Indeed, there are too many for them all to even have D-finite generating functions \footnote{Note that the classes we construct in the proof of Theorem~\ref{thm-wqo-not-algebraic} are almost certainly infinitely based, and thus are unlikely to represent additional counterexamples to Noonan and Zeilberger's false conjecture.}.
+Theorem~\ref{thm-wqo-not-algebraic} shows that this conjecture is false, because there are too many wqo permutation classes with distinct enumerations for them all to have algebraic, D-finite, or otherwise well-behaved generating functions. \footnote{Note that the classes we construct in the proof of Theorem~\ref{thm-wqo-not-algebraic} are almost certainly infinitely based, and thus are unlikely to represent additional counterexamples to Noonan and Zeilberger's false conjecture.}

 We remark that while our results show that wqo is not enough to guarantee algebraicity, a stronger notion known as \emph{labelled well-quasi-order} (\emph{lwqo} for short, or \emph{h{\'e}r{\'e}ditairement belordonn{\'e}} in French) might be.
 While this notion is implicit in the classic papers of Higman~\cite{higman:ordering-by-div:} and Kruskal~\cite{kruskal:well-quasi-orde:}, it was not until the work of Pouzet in the 1970s (in particular, his 1972 paper~\cite{pouzet:un-bel-ordre-da:}) that it was studied explicitly.
-Recently it has been shown that lwqo nicely explains many structural results about permutation classes~\cite{brignall:labelled-well-q:}.
-We leave the following question for future research.
+It has been shown that lwqo nicely explains many structural results about permutation classes~\cite{brignall:labelled-well-q:}.
+Rather than risk another false conjecture, we raise the following as a question.

 \begin{question} Does every lwqo permutation class have an algebraic generating function? \end{question}

 At the very least, Question~\ref{ques-lwqo-algebraic} will not fall to an argument such as the one we use here to disprove False Conjecture~\ref{conj-wqo-algebraic}, as there are only countably many lwqo permutation classes, which is a corollary of them all being finitely based, see~\cite[Proposition 2.3]{brignall:labelled-well-q:}.
 A slightly weaker version of Question~\ref{ques-lwqo-algebraic} has been conjectured by Oudrar~\cite[page 87]{oudrar:sur-lenumeratio:}.